pagopa/io-ipatente/README.md

 ### 🚧 Work in Progress 🚧
 This repository contains the code of the iPatente services that will be exposed as web applications through the App IO *services*.

-1. `apps/licences` that exposes the web application for "Le mie patenti" service.
+1. `apps/licences` : web application for "Le mie patenti" service.
-2. `apps/payments` that exposes the web application for "I miei pagamenti" service.
+2. `apps/payments` : web application for "I miei pagamenti" service.
-3. `apps/practices` that exposes the web application for "Le mie pratiche" service.
+3. `apps/practices`: web application for "Le mie pratiche" service.
-4. `apps/vehicles` that exposes the web application for "I miei veicoli" service.
+4. `apps/vehicles` : web application for "I miei veicoli" service.

 These web applications are all [NextJS](https://nextjs.org/) projects.